cohesity/cohesity-powershell-module/docs/how-to-use.md

 # How to use

-* After installation, you can import Cohesity PowerShell Module in your scripts as below:
+* After installation, you can import Cohesity PowerShell Module in your scripts as below

   ```text
   Get-Module -ListAvailable -Name Cohesity* | Import-Module